ravalash/Password-Generator/README.md

         }

 # How to Use
+Accessible at https://ravalash.github.io/Password-Generator/.
 Click "Generate Password" to begin the password generation process.
 Follow the prompts to make selections.
 Click "cancel" on the first prompt to exit the loop.